-As part of my diploma thesis at FNSPE CTU, I am working at the Institute of Photonics and Electronics of the Czech Academy of Sciences (link) focusing on properties of ZnO nanorods.
-I am a student in the nanomaterial group lead by Ing.
+As part of my diploma thesis at FNSPE CTU, I was working at the Institute of Photonics and Electronics of the Czech Academy of Sciences (link) focusing on properties of ZnO nanorods.
+I was a student in the nanomaterial group lead by Ing.
 Jan Grym Ph.D.

-Our main goal is to use conductive AFM and custom in-house made electronics to measure I-V curves of free-standing ZnO nanorods grown under various conditions using several different methods.
-I am also developing a custom measuring software for the KEITHLEY 237 measurement unit using Python 3.5, QT 5.7 and the pyVISA library.
+Our main goal was to use conductive AFM and custom in-house made electronics to measure I-V curves of free-standing ZnO nanorods grown under various conditions using several different methods.
+I also spent time developing custom measuring software for the KEITHLEY 237 measurement unit using Python 3.5, QT 5.7 and the pyVISA library.

 Understanding ZnO nanorods is important for a wide spectrum of applications, including biosensors, solar cells and piezoelectric nanogenerators.
 More information about this project can be found on a poster available here, which I presented at the 16th IUVSTA Summer School Devět Skal in 2017.